sambanihit98/lin/README.md

 ---

+## Installation
+1. Upload the `lin` theme folder to `/wp-content/themes/`.
+2. Activate the theme via the **Appearance → Themes** menu in WordPress.
+3. Configure your customizer settings to adjust colors, fonts, and logo.

+---

 ## Customizer
 Lin Theme comes with built-in customizer options so you can easily change the appearance of your website without touching code:
 - Header & footer colors